evizitei/NFIRS-property-loss-prediction/project_report.md

 The results here are covered in detail in the AlgorithmExploration notebook.

+Since the use cases described in the project plan are based upon prioritization between records more than precision, I have another benchmark in mind for testing the model.
+I expect that for any random set of 2 records, the model should order their property damage predictions correctly greater than 75% of the time (that is, it's more important that the property damage values be in the correct order than it is that they be precise with respect to the absolute correct values).
+I'll be validating this as part of the final model evaluation with 100 random samplings of 2 records.

 - _Has some result or value been provided that acts as a benchmark for measuring performance?_
 - _Is it clear how this result or value was obtained (whether by data or by hypothesis)?_